 \subsection{Few-shot (In-context) Evaluation}

-For completeness we also provide evaluation results with few-shot demonstrations.
-We perform 2-shot and 5-shot experiments by randomly sample 5 sets of n-shot demonstrations from the few-shot training set (using the same template as zero-shot evaluation by concatenation).
-We evaluate on BLOOMZ 7.1B, mT0-XXL 13B and Llama-2 13B models, and Table~\ref{tab:nshot} shows the results.
+For completeness, we also provide evaluation results with few-shot demonstrations.
+We perform 2-shot and 5-shot experiments by randomly sampling 5 sets of n-shot demonstrations from the few-shot training set (using the same template as zero-shot evaluation by concatenation).
+We evaluate BLOOMZ 7.1B, mT0-XXL 13B and LLaMA-2 13B models, and Table~\ref{tab:nshot} shows the results.

-From Table~\ref{tab:nshot}, we do not observe any improvements with few-shot demonstrations comparing to zero-shot.
+From Table~\ref{tab:nshot}, we do not observe any improvements with few-shot demonstrations compared to zero-shot.
 In fact, model performances consistently degrade with more demonstrations.
-Since our task has very long context that may affects the n-shot performance.
-Nonetheless, this degradation has been observed recently in other work such as in~\citet{cmmlu} with few-shot evaluations.
+Since our task has a very long context that may affect the n-shot performance.
+Nonetheless, this degradation has been observed recently in other work such as in~\citet{cmmlu, indommlu} with few-shot evaluations.